A list of great stories written by black and minority authors (and why reading diverse books are important).

 Growing up, the books I read in school were all written by white authors - Roald Dahl, Jane Austen, Jack London, Agatha Christie, Aldous Huxley, CS Lewis.
 Maya Angelou might get a mention in a textbook, but in general no one thought about providing us with a more diverse or challenging reading list in the 90s.

-With a renewed discussion around racism, I was forced to take a look at my bookshelf and conclude that out of the last 20 books I read, only 2 were written by Black or minority writers (Everyone's a Aliebn by Jonny Sun and Becoming by Michelle Obama).
+With the renewed awareness and discussion around racism in recent years, I was forced to take a look at my bookshelf and conclude that out of the last 20 books I read, only 2 were written by Black or minority writers (Everyone's a Aliebn by Jonny Sun and Becoming by Michelle Obama).
 It wasn't a conscious decision - I just stuck to old habits and never thought of looking for more diverse authors.
 There is no good excuse for this.
 I read books on how to invest, be more mindful, succeed in business, de-clutter my house - but somehow, it never crossed my mind to educate myself on racism or actively seek out minority authors.

 Why does this matter?
 By constantly reaching for the same kind of books, we are signalling to publishing houses and agents that there is no demand for stories by black and minority people.
 Cultural references are stamped as "not relatable" and removed or toned down in an effort to appeal to the broader market.
 But isn't literature, after all, a chance for us to access lives and perspectives different than our own?